ibdgc/idhub/docs/finding-help-and-documentation.md

     *   **Product Docs**: The complete user manual for NocoDB.
 Use this to understand features like filtering, sorting, creating views, and more.
     *   **API Docs**: Technical documentation for NocoDB's general-purpose API.

+!!! info "Official Docs"
-> By directing you to the official docs, we ensure you get the most accurate, up-to-date information directly from the creators of the tool, avoiding duplicated and potentially outdated guides.
+	By directing you to the official docs, we ensure you get the most accurate, up-to-date information directly from the creators of the tool, avoiding duplicated and potentially outdated guides.

 ---